3 min read

 Who is at risk of suicide?

-Unfortunately any child can be at risk of committing suicide, however some groups have a greater risk than others.
+Unfortunately, any child can be at risk of committing suicide; however, some groups have a greater risk than others.

 Children who have been exposed to suicide before, have engaged in non-suicidal self-injury, LGBT and gender diverse children, Indigenous children and those who are in the care system or have a mental illness exhibit a greater risk of suicidal ideation.